A 7-year-old boy and his relatives are among the dozens killed in the Maui wildfires. Here’s what we know about some of the 115 lives lost | KRDO

 “The magnitude of our grief is indescribable, and their memories will forever remain etched in our hearts.”

-The mass tragedy is expected to intensify as search crews keep sifting through the ashes of the “many hundreds of homes” destroyed by the infernos.
+The mass tragedy is expected to intensify as search crews keep sifting through the ashes of the “many hundreds of homes” destroyed by the infernos that began August 8.
+As of August 22, 87% of the burn area had been searched for remains, Hawaii Gov. Josh Green told Hawaii News Now.

-And about 850 residents were unaccounted for as of August 20, Maui County Mayor Richard Bissen said.
+“Every single structure or area that’s been damaged by the fire is being and will be searched for human remains so that we can recover our loved ones,” Maui Police Chief John Pelletier said during a news conference August 22.
+“We are going to do this right.
+We’re not going to do it fast.
+We cannot be in a rush to judgment.
+We’ve got one chance.”

+Authorities have lists with over 1,000 people named as unaccounted for as of August 22, though investigators still are trying to determine the list’s accuracy, Steven Merrill, special agent in charge of the FBI’s Honolulu office, said.

 A grandfather and musician who toured with Santana